 As well as the roof on the main property, you also need to check the roofs on any outbuildings that you might be purchasing.

-Use the same tactics as we’ve advised you to use when checking the roof of the main property to assess the suitability of the roofs on any outbuildings you’re buying.
+Use the same tactics as we’ve advised you to use when checking the main property roof to assess the roofs’ suitability on any outbuildings you’re buying.

-These techniques include checking for obvious leaks, asking your surveyor for their report on the state of the roof and more.
+These techniques include checking for obvious leaks, asking your surveyor for their report on the roof’s state, and more.

 Consult The Specialists

 If in doubt, ask for advice from a local roofing specialist.
-The team at Big Bear Roofing have worked on a wide range of roofing projects over the years, including roofs for garden buildings, houses of all sizes and even commercial buildings.
+The Big Bear Roofing team has worked on a wide range of roofing projects over the years, including roofs for garden buildings, houses of all sizes, and even commercial buildings.

 As such, we know what you’re looking for when you check the roof on a new property.
-The team at Big Bear Roofing can advise you on the state of the roof and the repairs it would need in the future.
+The Big Bear Roofing team can advise you on the roof’s state and the repairs it would need in the future.